TheVerin/activities_api/README.md

 Hi,

-I would like to show you my version of CarAPI app.
+I would like to show you my version of ActivitiesAPI app.

 If you want to run the application locally you will need a few things: